 In general, “formal administration” is required when the decedent has been dead for two years or less and when the value of the probate estate exceeds $75,000.
-Remember that the value of the probate estate is not the same as the value of the gross estate.
-A decedent’s gross estate consists of everything in which the decedent had an ownership interest, regardless of the form of property and regardless of where it is located.
+It is important to note that the value of the probate estate is not the same as the value of the gross estate.
+A decedent’s gross estate consists of everything in which the decedent had an ownership interest, regardless of the form of property or where it is located.
 The probate estate consists of those assets that were owned by the decedent and the decedent alone, such as:

 Jointly-owned property does not pass through probate and neither does property with a named beneficiary.
 Assets held in a revocable or living trust do not pass through probate.
-So, a person could have a $5,000,000 gross estate and have no probate estate, a small probate estate or a probate estate of the same size as the gross estate.
-It simply depends on how the decedent’s assets were owned at the time of his/her death.
+So, a person could have a $5,000,000 gross estate and have no probate estate, a small probate estate, or a probate estate of the same size as the gross estate.
+It simply depends on how the decedent’s assets were owned at the time of their death.

-The duties and powers of the personal representative are set forth in great detail in the statutes, as are formulas for compensation for the personal representative and his/her attorney.
+The duties and powers of the personal representative are set forth in great detail in the statutes, as are formulas for compensation for the personal representative and their attorney.
 Creditors must be notified and given an opportunity to present their claims to the personal representative.
 Once the assets have been marshaled and the creditors have been satisfied, then the personal representative must account to the beneficiaries for the period of administration and distribute the assets to them.
 Upon successful completion of administration, the personal representative is discharged from any further duties and liabilities.

 The formal probate process can take anywhere from 4-6 months to many years, depending on the nature and complexity of the case and whether litigation is involved.

-- If a decedent dies with $100,000 in assets subject to probate and has been dead for 4 years, then summary administration can be used because of the length of time that has passed since the decedent’s death.
+For example, if a decedent dies with $35,000 in assets subject to probate, then summary administration can be utilized because the size of the estate is small.
+If a decedent dies with $100,000 in assets subject to probate and has been dead for 4 years, then summary administration can be used because of the length of time that has passed since the decedent’s death.

 The reason for the 2-year rule is that there is a statute that limits claims against an estate to two years.
 Fla.
-Stat. §733.710 states that: “notwithstanding any other provision of the code, 2 years after the death of a person, neither the decedent’s estate, the personal representative, if any, nor the beneficiary shall be liable for any claim or cause of action against the decedent, whether or not letters of administration have been issued, except as provided in this section.”
+Stat. §733.710 states that “notwithstanding any other provision of the code, 2 years after the death of a person, neither the decedent’s estate, the personal representative, if any, nor the beneficiary shall be liable for any claim or cause of action against the decedent, whether or not letters of administration have been issued, except as provided in this section.”
 (The exceptions are for creditors who timely filed claims under Fla.
 Stat. §733.705 and purchase money security interests, e.g. mortgage).